Explainer

 - The printer is connected (if applicable)

-A green light indicates that the hardware is connected.
+A green light indicates the hardware is connected.

-A yellow light means the system is currently checking that particular hardware component.
+A yellow light means the system is checking that hardware component.

-Note: The System Check confirms connectivity only and does not check if the settings are correct.
+Note: The System Check confirms connectivity only and does not verify whether settings are configured correctly.

 What To Know

-System Logs are a collection of data about how the booth is performing.
-These logs may contain important information that can be useful for the PBSCO support team to troubleshoot any issues users encounter.
+System Logs are a collection of data about booth performance.
+This information can help the PBSCO support team troubleshoot issues affecting booth operation.

 The System Logs include: